Leedwon/vehicle-routing-problem/README.md

 2. Install requirements by running `env/bin/pip install -r requirements.txt`
    (also check subpackages if the contain their own `requirements.txt` file and install them, if they're present).

+### Running vrp solver

+To solve vrp problem for given [resources](/resources/) simple call `python main.py`.
+After running for a while it should print a result with best fitness.

 ### Running tests

 To run tests simple call `pytest tests`